-The Community of St. Mary invites young people to experience a year alongside the Community, rooted in S.O.I.L (Sacramental, Organic, Intentional Living), sharing the rhythm and routine of daily prayer, working in the Convent and the garden, and representing the Community in the surrounding community as well as the world at large.
+The Sisters of St. Mary invites young people to experience a year alongside the Community, rooted in S.O.I.L (Sacramental, Organic, Intentional Living), sharing the rhythm and routine of daily prayer, working in the Convent and the garden, and representing the Community in the surrounding area as well as the world at large.

-Our interns engage in a life structured by Benedictine values which includes time for prayer, work, study, rest and exercise; and is rooted in an intentional community that seeks to live in harmony with the natural world and the greater Sewanee community.
+Our interns engage in a life structured by Benedictine values which includes time for prayer, work, study, rest and exercise; and is rooted in an intentional way of living that seeks harmony with the natural world and the greater Sewanee community.